Investigating the Role of Attribute Context in Vision-Language Models for Object Recognition and Detection: Methodology

-We study \textit{region-word alignment} to learn grounding for object detection and model an approach based on OVR-CNN \cite{zareian2021open}, a state-of-the-art method for open-vocabulary detection.
-OVR-CNN is modeled as a PixelBERT-like \cite{huang2020pixel} architecture with three encoders in pretraining: ResNet-50 \cite{he2016deep} for visual features, a pretrained BERT \cite{devlin2018bert} for text features, and a 6-layer BERT-like model for multimodal features.
-The total loss $\mathcal{L}(I, C)$ comprises four objectives: masked language modeling ($\mathcal{L}_{MLM}$), image-to-text matching ($\mathcal{L}_{ITM}$), and two contrastive grounding terms ($\mathcal{L}_{G}(C)$ and $\mathcal{L}_{G}(I)$) which are defined for an image $I$ and caption $C$ in Eqs.~\ref{groundingloss_image} and \ref{groundingloss_caption}:
+We explore region-word grounding to learn fine-grained alignment for detection.
+We specifically consider OVR-CNN \cite{zareian2021open}, which employs a weakly supervised, region-word grounding pretraining task to learn class embeddings for open-vocabulary detection with Faster R-CNN \cite{ren2015faster}.
+The model resembles PixelBERT \cite{huang2020pixel}, using ResNet-50 \cite{he2016deep}, a pretrained BERT \cite{devlin2018bert}, and a BERT-like multimodal model.
+The total loss $\mathcal{L}(I, C)$ comprises four objectives: masked language modeling ($\mathcal{L}_{MLM}$), image-to-text matching ($\mathcal{L}_{ITM}$), and two contrastive grounding terms ($\mathcal{L}_{G}(C)$ and $\mathcal{L}_{G}(I)$). $\langle I,C \rangle$ for OVR-CNN is defined with Eqs. \ref{groundingscore_contextfree} and \ref{activitycoeff}, where the dot product is taken between each word token $e_{j}^{C}$ ($n_C$ total produced from BERT's input layer) and each region token $e_{i}^{I}$ ($n_I$ total from ResNet then projected into the language embedding space with a V2L layer):

-These contrastive objectives operate over a batch of captions $\mathcal{B_C}$ and images $\mathcal{B_I}$, maximizing a grounding score $\langle I,C \rangle _{G}$ for corresponding image-caption pairs (minimizing otherwise).
-Eqs.~\ref{groundingscore_contextfree} and \ref{activitycoeff} break down this score:

-Here, the dot product $\langle \rangle_L$ represents the similarity between an image region embedding $e_{i}^{I}$ and a caption word embedding $e_{j}^{C}$.
-The attention coefficient $a_{i,j}$ represents this similarity normalized over all $n_I$ image tokens.
-To compute $e_{i}^{I}$, an $h \times w$ image $I$ is tokenized into $h/32 \times w/32$ region tokens.
-These tokens are processed by the image encoder to produce region embeddings $r_{i}^{I}$, which then are projected into the language embedding space with a vision-to-language (V2L) layer to become $e_{i}^{I}$.
-To compute $e_{j}^{C}$, a caption $C$ is tokenized then converted using the input embedding layer of BERT into a length $n_C$ vector of such word embeddings.
-During training, BERT processes each $e_{j}^{C}$ to produce a contextualized word embedding $f_{j}^{C}$, which is further input along with $e_{i}^{I}$ into the multimodal encoder to produce multimodal features $m_{i}^{I}$ and $m_{j}^{C}$.
-We differentiate between language embeddings by referring to $e_{j}^{C}$ as \textit{context-free} (since it does not change depending on language context) and $f_{j}^{C}$ as \textit{contextualized}.

-For downstream open-vocabulary detection, the visual encoder and V2L layer are transferred into Faster R-CNN \cite{ren2015faster}.
-When region proposal ($r_{i}^{I}$) features are computed, they are projected by the V2L layer into $e_{i}^{I}$.
-Classification is performed in training and inference by computing the similarity between $e_{i}^{I}$ and each $e_{k}^{\mathcal{C}}$, which represents the \textit{class embedding} for each concept $k$ in a set $\mathcal{C}$ (in addition to a background embedding).
-We emphasize that by default the V2L layer is frozen in finetuning, and BERT is frozen in pretraining, while other architectural components are trained.
-For more on OVR-CNN, refer to \cite{zareian2021open}.
-We illustrate our novel context enhancement strategies (outlined in Section \ref{enhance}) added to this approach in Fig. \ref{approach_fig}.